-As a general and family dentist, Dr. Priya has comprehensive knowledge about a wide range of dental conditions, diagnostics, procedures, and technology.
-She treats people of all ages, from children who just developed their first teeth to elderly patients who may need options to replace missing teeth.
-Dr. Priya DDS and our team prioritize preventive dentistry, meaning checkups, cleanings and general dentistry.
+As a general and family dentist, Dr. Paulos has comprehensive knowledge about a wide range of dental conditions, diagnostics, procedures, and technology.
+He treats people of all ages, from children who just developed their first teeth to elderly patients who may need options to replace missing teeth.
+Dr. Daniel Paulos DDS and our team prioritize preventive dentistry, meaning checkups, cleanings and general dentistry.

 Our goal as your dental care professionals is to partner with you to reduce your potential for needing restorative dentistry, like fillings, crowns, and bridges.
 We will provide you with information and tools to maximize the effectiveness of your daily home care routine, and we will let you know about dental health concerns at your checkup.
 Oftentimes, addressing oral health issues in their early stage allows for the most conservative and inexpensive treatment.

 The most important part of preventive dentistry is attending regular checkups and cleanings.

-Every six months, you need to visit Dr. Priya for a dental checkup.
-At this general dentistry visit, she assesses all of your teeth and existing dental work, as well as your gums and soft oral tissues.
+Every six months, you need to visit Dr. Paulos for a dental checkup.
+At this general dentistry visit, he assesses all of your teeth and existing dental work, as well as your gums and soft oral tissues.
 Your jaw joints, head, and neck will also be evaluated for any abnormalities.
 We will take x-rays and photographs of your mouth.
-Then Dr. Priya will review her findings, using the images to show you areas of concern and explain treatment recommendations.
+Then Dr. Paulos will review his findings, using the images to show you areas of concern and explain treatment recommendations.